LGRENDON/LGRENDON.github.io/src/content/projects/project-7.md

 ## Features

-1. **Custom-designed elevator system:**
+1. **Custom-designed dual-stage elevator**

-- CryptoTrader Dashboard aggregates data from multiple cryptocurrency exchanges, allowing users to view their entire portfolio in one centralized location.
-- Real-time updates provide the latest market prices, trading volumes, and order book data.
+   - Capable of lifting game elements to high-scoring zones with precision.
+   - Designed for lightweight performance using aluminum profiles and 3D-printed mounts.

-2. **Full 3D parametric CAD model:**
+2. **Full 3D parametric CAD model**

-- Users can analyze their portfolio's performance through interactive charts and graphs.
-- The dashboard offers insights into historical performance, asset allocation, and profit/loss over time.
+   - Developed using SolidWorks and Fusion 360, complete with assembly constraints and manufacturing drawings.

-3. **Implementation of cable-driven linear motion:**
+3. **Cable-driven linear motion system**

-- Advanced risk management tools help users assess the volatility and potential risks associated with their cryptocurrency investments.
-- Users receive alerts for significant market fluctuations or changes in their portfolio value.

-4. **iterative design reviews:**

-- The dashboard automatically tracks and records users' cryptocurrency transactions, simplifying the process of updating and managing portfolios.
-- Users can categorize transactions, add notes, and maintain a comprehensive transaction history.

-5. **News and Market Insights:**
+   - Ensured smooth extension/retraction with reduced backlash and tensioning mechanisms.

+4. **Iterative prototyping and testing**
+   - Included physical mockups, simulations, and design reviews with students for continuous improvement.

+5. **Integration with wrist subsystem**
+   - Synchronized vertical and rotational movements for optimized game interaction.

 ## Technology Stack